Jessica Lee Goldyn

 Jessica Lee Goldyn (born December 26, 1985) is an American musical theatre actress, singer, and dancer best known for creating the role of Val in the Broadway revival of A Chorus Line.
 Goldyn played the lead role of Cassie from August 10, 2008 opposite Mario Lopez as Zack, until the show ended its Broadway revival run on August 17, 2008.
 Goldyn had been an understudy for the lead character of Cassie.

-She played the title role in Annie (musical) at age 21, and appeared as Nini (replacement) in Moulin Rouge!
+She appeared as Nini (replacement) in Moulin Rouge!
 The Musical.

 Goldyn appeared in The Paper Mill Playhouse (NJ) rendition of A Chorus Line in the star role of Cassie from October 7 through October 28, 2012.

 Early Training

 Goldyn grew up in Parsippany-Troy Hills, New Jersey where she spent her early years dancing.
 Her mother taught her dance until she was old enough to attend dance class.
 Additionally, she did gymnastics competitively, starting around age 7.

 At 12, she was cast in a production of Gypsy at the Paper Mill Playhouse.
 During her teen years she played nearly every female character in a A Chorus Line, including a female version of Mike.

 She attended the Professional Performing Arts School in New York but never graduated.
 Instead she received her GED after getting hired in a non-Equity tour of Fosse.

 Goldyn has trained with the New Jersey Ballet Company and has been a student and instructor at the Worth Tyrrell Studios.

 Goldyn was a Children's Foundation for the Arts grant recipient from 1998 to 2003.